ProblemShooter/ProblemShooter/README.md

 - 💞️ I’m looking to collaborate on web
 - 📫 How to reach me github https://github.com/ProblemShooter/ProblemShooter
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: You can register domain names using emojis.
-For example, there’s a website with the domain name 🍕.ws.
-They are less practical but a fun way to express creativity in web addresses.
+- ⚡ Fun fact: Sure, here's a concise and funny version:

+**Fun Fact:** React.js debuted at Facebook in 2011 and went open-source in 2013, saying, "Surprise!" 🎉 It's the cool kid of web development, updating your UI faster than your barista makes coffee! ☕😎

 <!---
 ProblemShooter/ProblemShooter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.